ChristianKaltenecker/PerformanceEvolution_Website/MetadataAnalysis/MetadataAnalysis.md

 543 - 544 (some configurations have a speed up, some a slow down -- major change):
 * Configuration options/Interaction: same as 530. processorCount_4 slowed down when using different compressions; reverts some changes from 543; some are even worse (compressionLZMA * processorCount_8); hard to tell
-* Changelog: speed ups are mentioned
+* Change log: speed ups are mentioned
 * Commits:
   * [688aa55c7930](https://github.com/ckolivas/lrzip/commit/688aa55c7930): Spawn threads in regular intervals; speeds up compression
 * Configuration option is mentioned regarding speed-up

 544 - 550 (configurations stay the same or are speeded up -- major change):
-* Changelog: speed up mentioned
+* Change log: speed up mentioned
 * Commits:
   * [8dd9b00](https://github.com/ckolivas/lrzip/commit/8dd9b00): Reverted 688aa55c7 because it was not only resuling in a speed up but also in a slow down
   * [50437a84](https://github.com/ckolivas/lrzip/commit/50437a84): Improves threading by bringing it higher up in the code.